Lanka Sama Samaja Party

 The LSSP emerged as a major political force in the Sri Lankan independence movement during the 1940s, during which time the party was forced to go underground due to its opposition to the British war effort.
-The party played an instrumental role in the Indian independence and later Quit India Movement through the Bolshevik–Leninist Party of India, Ceylon and Burma (BLPI).
-Through its efforts, India gained Independence from Britain in 1947, followed by Sri Lanka in 1948.
+The party played an instrumental role in the Indian independence movement and later Quit India Movement through the Bolshevik–Leninist Party of India, Ceylon and Burma (BLPI).
+Its efforts contributed to India's and Sri Lanka's independence from the British Empire, in 1947 and 1948 respectively.

-In the late early 1950s, the LSSP took the lead in organising the Hartal strike, caused by vast food price inflation by the UNP government.
-At the time, J.R.
-Jayawardena was the finance minister of the country.
-Maintaining the price of rice at 25 cents had been an electoral promise given by UNP in the 1952 elections, and when the new rates of 70 cents were introduced to the public there was a massive anger against it.
+The LSSP spearheaded the 1953 Hartal (strike), caused by vast food price inflation under the United National Party (UNP) government.
+Maintaining the price of rice at 25 cents per measure had been an electoral promise by the UNP in the 1952 elections, and the introduction of the new rate of 70 cents elicited massive public anger.

-From the late 1940s to 1960s, the Lanka Sama Samaja Party served as the opposition Party in Sri Lanka, whilst being recognised as the Sri Lankan wing of the Fourth International, an organisation characterised by Trotskyism.
-During this period, the party was able to use its considerable political influence to reform the former British Colony of Ceylon into a socialist republic by nationalising organisations in the banking, education, industry, media and trade sectors.
-In 1964, the party joined the United Front (Sri Lanka), and formed the Socialist SLFP government, leading to its expulsion from the Fourth International.
-Through their election landslide in 1964, they brought the world's first non-hereditary female head of government in modern history, Sirimavo Bandaranaike to power as Prime Minister of Sri Lanka.
-The party peaked in political strength in the 1970s, when it was again leading a coalition government with multiple of its leaders in key cabinet roles.
+From the late 1940s to 1960s, the Lanka Sama Samaja Party served as the main opposition party of Sri Lanka, whilst being recognised as the Sri Lankan wing of the Fourth International, a Trotskyist political international.
+During this period, the party was able to use its considerable political influence to reform the former British colony of Ceylon into a socialist republic by nationalising organisations in the banking, education, industry, media and trade sectors.
+In 1964, the party joined the United Front alongside the Sri Lanka Freedom Party (SLFP) and formed a socialist SLFP-led government, leading to its expulsion from the Fourth International.
+Through their election landslide in 1964, the United Front brought the world's first non-hereditary female head of government in modern history, Sirimavo Bandaranaike to power as Prime Minister of Sri Lanka.
+The party peaked in political strength in the 1970s, when it was again leading a coalition government with several of its leaders in key cabinet roles.

-In recent elections, the party has served a role in the coalition government.
-As of 2020, the party holds local government roles, as well as the governorship of the North Central Province.
+In recent years, the party has played a supporting role in several coalition governments led by the SLFP, such as from 1994–2001, 2004–2015, and 2020–2022.
+The party has had no parliamentary representation since 2024.